No, he's not running for office next year, not as far as I've heard anyway, but this man is my own, personal American hero.

 We got our herb garden started indoors.
 Waiting for the last frost date of the year to transplant.

+Should have done this a month or even two months ago, but finally started seeds for the vegetable garden.
 Still too cold in the potting shed right now, so the best place for the seeds is in the laundry room window over the dryer.
 They should be nice and warm until they sprout.

 Good girls!!